Animal-Inspired-Motion-And-Robotics-Lab/PCB-PyDAQ-V1.0-Bonnet/README.md

 ## Description

 This board turns your Raspberry Pi into a prototyping powerhouse!
 Now your Raspberry Pi can both read and generate analog voltages, in addition to driving PWM waveforms all using existing Python libraries!
+This repository includes all design files needed to immediately order and assemble the board or make further modifications!

 ## Features